Exploring Vacant Classes in Label-Skewed Federated Learning: Experiments

-\textbf{Impact of Client Numbers.} To underscore the resilience of our method in scenarios involving an increasing number of clients, we divided the CIFAR10 dataset into 10, 20, 30, and 50 clients, showcasing their convergence curves in the final row of Figure~\ref{fig: ablation}.
+\textbf{Impact of client numbers} To underscore the resilience of our method in scenarios involving an increasing number of clients, we divide the CIFAR10 dataset into 10 and 30 clients, showcasing their convergence curves in the final row of Figure~\ref{fig: ablation}.
 Remarkably, our method consistently outperforms the baseline methods, regardless of the number of clients.
 An interesting trend emerges where, with the expanding number of clients, many methods exhibit slower and less stable convergence.
-In contrast, FedED maintains a consistent trend of rapid and stable convergence across these varied client counts.
+In contrast, FedVLS maintains a consistent trend of rapid and stable convergence across these varied client numbers.
+Additional ablation study results concerning participating rates, local epochs, and the number of clients can be found in the technical appendix.

-\textbf{Impact of Different Backbones.} Apart from MobileNetV2, we conducted experiments using ResNet18 and ResNet32.
-The heterogeneity parameter, denoted as $\beta$, is set to 0.1 and 0.05.
-The results are presented in Table~\ref{tab: accuracy diff backbone}, demonstrating that our method, FedED, consistently outperforms the baseline methods.
-These experiments demonstrate the potential of FedED in real-world federated learning scenarios employing various backbone architectures.
+\textbf{Impact of different backbones} Apart from MobileNetV2, we conduct experiments using ResNet18 and ResNet32.
+The skew parameter, denoted as $\beta$, is set to 0.1 and 0.05.
+The results are presented in Table~\ref{tab: accuracy diff backbone}, demonstrating our method, FedVLS, consistently outperforms the baseline methods.
+These experiments underscore the versatility and robustness of FedVLS in real-world federated learning scenarios employing various backbone architectures.

-\textbf{Impact of Different Numbers of Communication Round.} In real-world scenarios, limitations frequently arise concerning the communication rounds.
-To address this, we conducted tests to evaluate performance across various communication round limits on the CIFAR10 dataset, considering $\beta=0.1$ and $\beta=0.05$.
-The results, outlined in Table~\ref{tab: accuracy diff comm}, reveal a notable trend: as the communication rounds decrease, the accuracy of most methods experiences a significant decline.
-However, our method stands out by maintaining a high level of accuracy even with a reduced number of communication rounds.
-This highlights the robustness of FedED in scenarios with limited communication rounds.
+\textbf{Robustness to hyperparameter $\lambda$} To demonstrate the robustness of our method concerning hyperparameter selection, we conduct experiments using various values of $\lambda$ on the CIFAR10 and CIFAR100 datasets.
+The findings, presented in Table~\ref{fig: diff beta}, illustrate that our method exhibits insensitivity to the parameter $\lambda$.
+Across $\lambda \in \{0.05, 0.1, 0.25, 0.5, 1\}$, our method consistently achieves approximately 75\% accuracy on CIFAR10 and 65.5\% on CIFAR100.
+This consistent performance highlights our method's ability to deliver stable results regardless of variations in $\lambda$ values, underscoring its robustness to hyperparameter changes.